purplespider/silverstripe-basic-calendar/README.md

 * Option to make the Manage Events tab the default fro the page
 * Option to also display events from other Calendar Pages - So you can have several mini calendars, and a main one.
 * Link for users to view Past or Future events.
-* Past Events are displated on a separate CMS tab, so they stay out of your way.
+* Past Events are displayed on a separate CMS tab, so they stay out of your way.